DC Considers Changes to Planned Downtown Bike Lanes After CRE Pushback

 A similar argument is brewing regarding the Connecticut Avenue project, which the DDOT was still refinging as of April 1, with the goal to have plans finalized by fall 2023, according to the DDOT spokesperson.
 The next plan will be its Concept C design.
 The construction timeline has been extended to leave flexibility for adjustments to the Concept C design and additional feasibility reviews.

-At last check, the project proposed removing two vehicular lanes to install protected bike lanes on a three-mile stretch of the corridor, a main thoroughfare for commuters coming to Downtown D.C. from Montgomery County that now carries more than 32,000 cars daily.
+At last check, the project proposed removing two vehicular lanes to install protected bike lanes on a three-mile stretch of the main commuter corridor.
+On any given day, the route sees more than 32,000 cars, according to Bisnow

 “The project team is conducting additional analysis to further assess the feasibility of the final design including revisiting design features that we considered at the beginning of the project, including a two-way cycle track (on one side of the street),” the spokesperson told Commercial Observer in an email.
 “Thus far, we do not have findings that support the addition of a two-way cycle track, and we anticipate that we will continue to refine the Concept C design.”